 Medicaid work requirements

-Enrollees are required to document their number of hours worked, volunteered or present their qualification for the exemption.
+Enrollees must document their number of hours worked, volunteered, or present their qualifications for the exemption.
 People who fail to meet the work requirement will be dropped from the list and barred from Medicaid coverage until they comply.